beyondessential/tamanu-source-dbt/models/tamanu/src__generic.md

 {% enddocs %}

 {% docs generic__date_legacy %}
-Legacy date field which is a timestamp of the event being recorded
+[Deprecated] date field which is a timestamp of the event being recorded
 {% enddocs %}

 {% docs generic__visibility_status %}